 Directed by Eva Orner, this documentary on Bikram Choudhury explores the rise of a megalomaniac and his eventual decline, at least on US soil.
-The Hot Yoga founder still has legal cases against him, and in the post #MeToo era, this documentary casts a strong spotlight on those who had the courage to come forward back in the day.
+The Hot Yoga founder still has legal cases against him, and in the post #MeToo era, this documentary casts the spotlight on those who had the courage to come forward.

 This documentary shows the behind-the-scenes footage from the time when Jim Carrey played Andy Kaufman in the 1999 movie Man on the Moon.
 Present-day Carrey also reveals his thoughts at the time and what led him to be Andy for the entirety of that period.
 Watching Jim and Andy: The Great Beyond will leave you a little flustered so make sure you don’t have stuff lined up soon after.

-This documentary on singer-songwriter Lady Gaga’s life is centered around the preparation of her Super Bowl half-time show and the production of her album Joanna.
+This documentary on singer-songwriter Lady Gaga’s life is centered around the preparation for her Super Bowl halftime show and the production of her album Joanna.
 Through interviews, we learn about Gaga’s early life, her love for her craft and the passion with which she takes on every project.

 The documentary takes us back to the second wave of feminism and how feminists since then have contributed significantly to women’s rights movement.
 Celebrities like Jane Fonda, Gloria Steinem and Lily Tomlin among others talk about their first-hand experiences and their role in the growing awareness for women’s rights.